connolly/DESC_school/blog/using-ipython-notebooks.rst

 .. description:
 .. type: text

-Each post here is an ipython notebook.
+The "Histograms" post is an ipython notebook.
 To view a static version of the notebook - with the code and figures embedded - simply click on the title of the post or on  "Read more...".